Header Image 1

 What is the Orleans Park Teaching Alliance?

 The Orleans Park Teaching Alliance (OPTA) is an exciting group of schools with the vision to provide outstanding and rewarding teacher training at secondary level.
+In the Twickenham and Richmond area.

-We are the lead school in the alliance, with Ofsted praising us for "inspirational teaching and learning" and highlighting our drive for "getting it right in the classroom."
+We are the lead school in the Alliance, with Ofsted praising us for "inspirational teaching and learning" and highlighting our drive for "getting it right in the classroom."
 We really want applicants to be passionate about working with young people and to love their subject.

 • Art & Design